papuge/I-just-watched/README.md

 # I Just Watched
 A website for sharing your impressions on films and series and explore other reviews.

-## Лабораторная 1
-Цели:
-- Для выбранной темы проекта разработать функциональные требования и общую архитектуру приложения.
-- Разработать классы, представляющие доменную модель.
-- Разработать контроллеры, позволяющие совершать базовые операции с доменной моделью.

-## Лабораторная работа №2
-Цели:
-- дописать контроллеры (UserController, FilmController, CommentController)
-- добавить две модели для связи пользователя с подписками и с избранными статьями
-- использование Layouts и различных представлений
+Explore, write articles and discuss!

+Made by ASP.NET Core, also using ajax and siganlR.